All Schools are required to publish a Special Educational Needs and Disability (SEND) Information Report. Please find details of ours below:

 4. When it is identified that a child may have barriers to learning or additional needs parents / carers will be invited to a consultation meeting with their child’s Key Worker and the Nursery SEND Co-ordinator to agree a plan of action that will be focused on supporting the child to make progress in the areas of concern.

 5. We will also make arrangements to consult with children in order to ensure that their views are taken into account.
-Given the age of the children in Nursery, this consultation may take the form of observations focused on the identification of the kinds of activities that interest the child.
+Given the age of the children in Nursery School, this consultation may take the form of observations focused on the identification of the kinds of activities that interest the child.
 Where appropriate it will involve discussion with the child about what their strengths, areas for development and interests.